With awareness and compassion derived from my own early trauma, my goal is to make a difference for children and the world.

 He has participated in over 200 media interviews with radio and television shows, newspapers, wire services, and periodicals (e.g., ABC News, CBS News, National Public Radio, Associated Press, Reuters, New York Times, Washington Post, Boston Globe, Scientific American, Parenting Magazine, New York Magazine, American Medical News).
 Time and Newsweek have contacted him for consultation, and World Beyond War includes him on their Speakers Bureau.

-Dr. Goldman presents enlightening programs to professional groups, universities, conferences, organizations, nonprofits, civic and religious groups, parents, and others.
+Dr. Goldman presents enlightening programs to professional groups, universities, conferences, organizations, nonprofits, civic, government, and religious groups, parents, and others.
 A European organization of 47 countries that advocates for common social ideals and principles invited him as the only non-European participant in an interdisciplinary discussion before the Parliamentary Assembly.

 Featured Program: Prevent Violence by Confronting Its Origins